Takehiko Bessho: Yomiuri Giants

 In the late part of 1948 he moved to the Yomiuri Giants.
 This became a big scandal in Japanese sports journalism, known as the Bessho head-hunting Incident (ja: 別所引き抜き事件) which led the league to put sanctions on him which prohibit him playing for two months.
 For the Yomiuri Giants, he was still a star.

-In 1956, the Los Angeles Dodgers, a Major League Baseball franchise, decided to play a series of games in Japan.
+In 1956, the Brooklyn Dodgers a Major League Baseball franchise, decided to play a series of games in Japan.
 On October 23, 1956, the Dodgers faced the Yomiuri Giants at Maruyama Stadium in Sapporo.
 Carl Erskine started for the Dodgers, and Sho Horiuchi started for the Giants.
 In the seventh inning, Bessho replaced Horiuchi and pitched the rest of the game.
 Unfortunately, Bessho surrendered a solo-home run to Duke Snider in the top of the ninth inning; it was the only run of the game.

 In 1960 he was a player and pitching coach for the Yomiuri Giants.
 At the end of season he retired and remained on the team as coach.
 His 310 victories were the NPB all-time record when he retired.
-During his career, Bessho won six Best Nine Awards, more than any other pitcher in history.
+During his career, Bessho won six Best Nine Awards, starting in 1947.
+He tied for the honor in 1948 with Hiroshi Nakao and Juzo Sanada.
+It is currently the only time multiple pitchers were named to the Best Nine in a single season and the only time there was a positional tie for nearly six decades; he has the most Best Nine Awards for all pitchers in NPB history.
 In addition, he won two MVP awards, led the league in strikeouts from 1950 until 1952, and won 20 or more games eight different seasons.
 He led the NPB in ivcotires three times and in ERA, strikeouts, and winning percentage once each.
 With 72 career shutouts, he ranks fourth all-time in Japanese professional baseball.

 Post-playing career

-From 1964 till 1966 he was the pitching coach of the Taiyō Whales.
+From 1964 until 1966, Bessho served as the pitching coach of the Taiyō Whales.
 He managed the Sankei Atoms from 1968 until mid-1970.

-From then he give commentaries at Fuji TV, Bunka Hōsō and Nikkan Sports.
+Afterwards, he gave commentaries at Fuji TV, Bunka Hōsō and Nikkan Sports.
 As a commentator, he was known for his cheerful loud laughter, grayed hair, and apparent but innocent favoritism toward the Yomiuri Giants (he often couldn't remember the names of non-Giants players).

 In 1979 he was nominated to Japanese Baseball Hall of Fame.

 In 1992 he surmounted to the presidency of the Yomiuri Giants Old Boy Club, succeeding Tetsuharu Kawakami.